rmarkello/abagen/docs/user_guide/probes.rst

 means we need to select from or condense the redundant probes for each gene;
 however, there are a number of ways to do that.

-Currently, ``abagen`` supports seven options for this probe to gene conversion.
+Currently, ``abagen`` supports eight options for this probe to gene conversion.
 All the options have been used at various points throughout the published record, so while there is no "right" choice we do encourage using the default option (:ref:`differential stability <usage_probes_diff_stability>`) due to